 16. COMPANY'S POLICY RELATING TO DIRECTORS APPOINTMENT PAYMENT OF REMUNERATION ANDDISCHARGE OF THEIR DUTIES

-The Board of Directors has adopted a policy on directors' appointment and remuneration includingcriteria for determining qualification positive attributes and independence of thedirectors and other matters as per sub-section (3) of Section 178 of theCompanies Act 2013.
+The Company has adopted a policy on directors' appointment and remuneration includingcriteria for determining qualification positive attributes and independence of thedirectors and other matters as per requirement of sub-section (3) of Section 178 of theCompanies Act 2013.
 The policy has been disclosed in the Corporate Governance Reportforming integral part of this report under Nomination and Remuneration Committee section.

 17. COMPANY'S POLICY ON PREVENTION OF INSIDER TRADING

 In Terms of the SEBI (Prohibition of Insider Trading) Regulations 2015 the Companyframed

 (a) Code of Internal Procedures and Conduct for Regulating Monitoring and Reporting ofTrading by Insiders and

 (c) Code of Practice & Procedure for fair disclosure of unpublished price sensitiveinformation.
 The Company's Code inter alia prohibits dealing in the shares of theCompany by an insider while in possession of unpublished price sensitive information inrelation to the Company and also during certain prohibited periods.

 18. NUMBER OF BOARD MEETINGS CONDUCTED DURING THE YEAR UNDER REVIEW